nodesman/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/iOS.md

 - [__#1443__](https://github.com/couchbase/couchbase-lite-ios/issues/1443) Handle iOS file protection gracefully when in background
 - [__#1461__](https://github.com/couchbase/couchbase-lite-ios/issues/1461) ForestDB: Assertion failure in -[MYBackgroundMonitor beginBackgroundTaskNamed:]() MYBackgroundMonitor.m:66
 - [__#1467__](https://github.com/couchbase/couchbase-lite-ios/issues/1467) Memory leak caused by ref cycle between replicator and CBLRemoteSession

+__Deprecation notices__

+The following features are being deprecated and will be removed in a future version of Couchbase Mobile.

+- ForestDB
+- Geo queries

+The following platforms are being deprecated and will be unsupported in a future version of Couchbase Mobile.

+- iOS 8

 ## Where to get it